Developer Platform

 Add MCP to Copilot AgentSelect MCP Tool optionConfigure MCP

-3. Build a Simple Agent with CoreMethods MCP
+3. Build a Simple Agent with OAuth 2.0 and MCP

-The following example shows how to build a minimal agent using the Anthropic Claude SDK that connects to the Exco Partners CoreMethods MCP server via AI Front Door.
-CoreMethods exposes a curated set of decision-support tools for common service delivery scenarios.
+The following example shows how to build a minimal agent using the Anthropic Claude SDK that connects to the Exco Partners MCP server via AI Front Door.
+The example includes OAuth 2.0 token acquisition as the first step.

 Install dependencies